|

 of exorbitant fines if they failed to appear.
 Once there, instead of the

-advertized purpose (discussing
+advertized purpose (dis

 fair rents), the tenants were bound hand and foot and tossed onto coffin